seancorfield/dot-clojure/README.md

 **Several git dependencies here assume you have at least Clojure CLI 1.10.3.933!**

-In addition, my `.clojure/tools/` folder is also here, containing the tools that I've installed globally, via the latest Clojure CLI (1.10.3.967) -- see [Tool installation and invocation](https://clojure.org/reference/deps_and_cli#tool_install) in the Deps and CLI Reference.
+In addition, my `.clojure/tools/` folder is also here, containing the tools that I've installed globally, via the latest Clojure CLI (was 1.10.3.967 when I wrote this) -- see [Tool installation and invocation](https://clojure.org/reference/deps_and_cli#tool_install) in the Deps and CLI Reference.
 As I add global tools, I am removing them as aliases.

 The main alias I use here is `:dev/repl` which starts various combinations of REPL tooling.
 See [**The `:dev/repl` Alias**](#the-devrepl-alias) below for more details.